penpot/penpot-docs/technical-guide/plugins/faq.md

 createComponent(shapes: PenpotShape[]): PenpotLibraryComponent;
 ```

-Check PenpotLibrary methods in the [API documentation](/technical-guide/plugins/api/#penpotlibrary)
+Check PenpotLibrary methods in the <a target="_blank" href="/technical-guide/plugins/api/#penpotlibrary">API documentation</a>

 ### Is there a place where I can share my plugin?

-You will be able to share your plugin with the [Penpot community](https://community.penpot.app/).
+You will be able to share your plugin with the <a target="_blank" href="https://community.penpot.app/">Penpot community</a>.
 In the future, we plan to create a place where we will publish the plugins we know about, but this is still something we have to define.

 ### My plugin works on my local machine, but I couldn’t install it on Penpot.
 What could be the problem?

-The url you that you need to provide in the plugin manager should look [like this](/technical-guide/plugins/create-a-plugin/#step-6.-configure-the-manifest-file): `https://yourdomain.com/assents/manifest.json`
+The url you that you need to provide in the plugin manager should look <a target="_blank" href="/technical-guide/plugins/create-a-plugin/#step-6.-configure-the-manifest-file">like this</a>: `https://yourdomain.com/assents/manifest.json`

 ### Where can I get support if I find a bug or an unexpected behavior?